 Avoid deicers and rocks salts on outdoor surfaces.
 They are strong enough to “eat away” plain concrete and would gradually remove the LastiSeal color stain from the surface.
 Unfortunately, vehicle tires will carry road salt on to the driveway.

-Refreshing the color: If the color fades or the surface gets worn say after 5 or 7 years, wash it off with water and mild soap and let dry for couple days.
+Refreshing the color: If the color fades or the surface gets worn say, after 5 or 7 years, wash it off with water and mild soap and let dry for couple days.
 Re-spray with a light application of LastiSeal Stain & Sealer to avoid building up the stain on the surface.
-It will not absorb very well, because the pores are filled and sealed.
+It will not absorb very fast, because the pores are filled and sealed.